iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ```
 ![heap snapshot 4](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot4.png)

 You will notice now that we have an object count of 2 again.
 Why?
-Even though we have removed the li element, there is still a reference to our li variable on the window object.
+Even though we have removed the li element from the DOM, there is still a reference to our li variable on the window object since we created it as a global variable.
 Thus, the li object cannot be garbage collected.

 > The garbage collector will not clean up global variables during the page's life cycle.